 Learn how to write Windows applications and programs using the Visual Basic programming language and the Visual Basic development environment.
 This course will provide the building blocks of programming in Visual Basic, including using variables to store data, control structures, and loops.

-Note: This course is not suitable for Macintosh users (unless through software such as Boot Camp, Parallels or the like you can run the Windows OS on your Mac OS X machine).
+This course is not suitable for Mac users (unless through software such as Boot Camp, Parallels or the like you can run the Windows OS on your Mac OS X machine).

 Jeffrey A. Kent is a Professor of Computer Science, teaching both traditional and online classes.
-He has taught a number of computer programming languages, including C, C++, Java, and Assembly.
-He has authored several computer programming books on different programming languages including Visual Basic, C++ and C#.
-He's also an attorney, and has combined both careers by writing applications for law firms.
+He has taught a number of computer programming languages, including C, C++, Java, Visual Basic, and Assembly.
+He is the published author of several computer-programming books, including "Visual Basic 2005 Demystified" and "C++ Demystified."
+He is also an attorney and has combined both careers by writing applications for law firms.